oracle-cne/ocne/doc/experimental/phase1/phase1.md

 [Generate Kubernetes Manifests from OAM](../phase1/oam-to-kubernetes.md)

-## Remove the Verrazzano controllers
+### Remove the Verrazzano controllers

-Follow these [instructions](../phase1/disable-verrazzano.md) to remove the Verrazzano controllers on the cluster.
+Follow these [instructions](./phase1/disable-verrazzano.md) to remove the Verrazzano controllers on the cluster.

+### Remove OAM resources
+Follow these [instructions](./phase1/oam-to-kubernetes.md) to remove the OAM resources.

 ## Upgrade to Istio 1.19.9